AntikoreDev/Aibela/README.md

 ## To Do
 - We are still in need of an Aibela client that allows users to watch videos from the network.

+## Community
+Join our community on Discord, for a free and better world (and internet): [Aibela Community](https://discord.gg/W4R4vDTT)

+## Credits
+Project originally started by [@cixfra](https://github.com/cixfra) and [@AntikoreDev](https://github.com/AntikoreDev).
+For reasons repository was reuploaded, all contributions from the first commit were made by both of us.